stoplightio/docs/articles/testing/variables-environment.md

 Where:

-* `{...}` - Braces signify that this is a variable reference.
-See the [variables overview](./variables-overview.md) section for more information on how variables are used.
+* `{...}` - Braces signify that this is a variable.
-* `$$` - The "double dollar sign" syntax is a reference to the scenario's global scope.
+* `$$` - The "double dollar sign" syntax is a reference to the global scope.
-* `env` - Every scenario has a global `env` property that signifies this being a reference to the editor's environment.
+* `env` - The `env` property holds the active environment's data.
-* `myVariable` - This is the variable being referenced, which comes from the project's `.stoplight.yml` file.
-Substitute your own variable name when using this in a scenario.
+* `myVariable` - This is the variable being referenced, which comes from the active environment's resolved variables.
+Substitute your own variable name when using this in your scenarios.

-When the scenario or step is run, any environment variable references will automatically be populated based on the editor's current environment.
+When the scenario or step is run, any environment variables will automatically be populated based on the editor's active environment.

 ### In Scripts